 Many reservoirs are liquid dominated, which means that there is only geothermal liquid in the reservoir and most of the well.
 In a flowing well the liquid starts to boil at a depth which depends mainly on the temperature of the liquid but also on the wellhead pressure and the well productivity.
 The higher the temperature the deeper will be the onset of boiling, and the higher the wellhead pressure the shallower will be the onset of boiling.
 Above the boiling point the fluid is transported in two-phase flow, steam and water together.
-If the well is not very productive or the temperature high in relation to depth, boiling can move out into the reservoir and over time turn it into a boiling reservoir, sometimes called a two-phase reservoir.
-Then there will be an increase in the flow of vapour relative to liquid, as the liquid travels slower in the rock than the vapour and is left behind.
+If the well is not very productive or the temperature high in relation to depth, boiling can move out into the reservoir and over time turn it into a boiling reservoir.
+Then there will be a reduction in water flow but the stem flow will be less affected, as the liquid travels slower in the rock than the vapour and is left behind.
 Thus the average heat content of the produced fluid, measured as enthalpy (kJ/kg), increases.
 As far as steam production is concerned this can be beneficial.